jeremyBanks/youtube/playlists.md

 ## [Dimension 20: The Unsleeping City (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pCvvl_cPBxZZ1l0XHWHgez6)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from both seasons of The Unsleeping City, a series of campaigns from Dimension 20.
+> 102-hour playlist of all episodes, talkbacks, trailers, and animations from both seasons of The Unsleeping City, a series of campaigns from Dimension 20.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [The Unsleeping City Trailer](https://www.youtube.com/watch?v=AdJaWHk_HAk&list=PLObfuAmZm9pCvvl_cPBxZZ1l0XHWHgez6)
 - [1.
 Start Spreading the News](https://www.youtube.com/watch?v=2Kktwa0kqaU&list=PLObfuAmZm9pCvvl_cPBxZZ1l0XHWHgez6)